AlexZhou876/music-editor/README.md

 you can also add measures to the composition.
 - to add a measure: click on the button labelled "Add Measures"
 - enter a valid number
-- see the measures appear
+- see the measures appear,
 you can edit a note by using the edit note button.
 Click on a note to select it, drag to move it.
 Use the arrow keys to adjust the length of the note.
 Press the delete key (OSX: fn-delete) to delete it.